philipnickel/02613_HPC_project/README.md

 Using ls /dtu/projects/02613_2025/data/modified_swiss_dwellings/ | wc -l there is 4571 different building id's

-The esitmated time to process all floor plans is approximately 9h30m
+The estimated time to process all floor plans is approximately 9h30m

 Requested hardware for the timing:
 | Resource Type | Specification                    |